neuroinformatics-unit/sphinx-deployment-test/README.md

 This repository is used to test the build and deployment of NIU's Sphinx websites.

-We deploy most of our website by combining two of [our re-usable GitHub Actions](https://github.com/neuroinformatics-unit/actions) in a workflow:
+We deploy most of our websites by combining two of [our re-usable GitHub Actions](https://github.com/neuroinformatics-unit/actions) in a workflow:
 - [build_sphinx_docs](https://github.com/neuroinformatics-unit/actions/tree/main/build_sphinx_docs)
 - [deploy_sphinx_docs](https://github.com/neuroinformatics-unit/actions/tree/main/deploy_sphinx_docs)

-Whenever we make a change to these actions, we ran the risk of breaking the deployment of our Sphinx websites.
+Changes to these actions can potentially affect the deployment of our Sphinx websites.
-This repository allows us to test the changes before applying them to our main repositories.
+This repository provides a safe environment to test the changes before applying them  in production.

 ## Usage

-First create a Draft Pull Request (PR) to [our actions repository](https://github.com/neuroinformatics-unit/actions) with you desired changes.
+First create a Draft Pull Request (PR) to [our actions repository](https://github.com/neuroinformatics-unit/actions) with your desired changes.
 Let's assume the branch of your PR is `my-changes`.

 Then, edit the [workflow file](.github/workflows/docs_build_and_deploy.yml) in this repository.
 Replace the respective action links with: